 Bike GPS devices these days have lots of features.
 The differences across models and between manufacturers are many.
 I will endeavour to restrict this highly analytical report (opinion piece based on little hard evidence) to the key differences that I think are relevant to enthusiast road cyclists (such as your good self).

-(And if you want to cut straight to the chase, click here to zip straight to my final recommendation.)
+And if you want to cut straight to the chase, my recommendation is to go for the

 What Are The Edge 520 And ELEMNT BOLT?

 The Edge 520 and ELEMNT BOLT are both GPS bike computers.
 There doesn’t seem to be a more elegant term than that… I don’t know: GPS device?… “info box of misery”?

 As such, they sit on (or close to) your bike handlebars, recording where you’re going (to tell those good people at Strava), and displaying on their screen various interesting ride facts:

 Both devices can also provide you with an element of navigation help, particularly if you’ve uploaded a route to follow.
 They’ll alert you about upcoming turns in order to stay on track, show your route on a (not very detailed) map, tell you how much of the climb is left to go.

 I’m sure both Garmin and Wahoo have an official way of describing where the 520 and BOLT, respectively, sit in their model ranges.
 For the less technologically savvy (or branding savvy), both devices sit in the middle.
 Middling in terms of price, features and size.

 Interestingly though, the fact that they’re not top of the range doesn’t preclude pro riders from choosing them over their high-specced brethren.
 You definitely see pros riding for Garmin-sponsored teams selecting the Edge 520 over the 820 or 1030.